p9221066/ios-xe-mdt/README.md

 On the host machine where you will build your containers, copy the "docker-compose.yml", "telegraf.conf" and "syslog-ng.conf" file onto their respective directory.
 Create a separate directory under your root directory path called telegraf, syslog-ng and influxdb2.

+Please modify the syslog destination IP in the "syslog-ng.conf" file to the host device IP where you will run the syslog-ng container.

 #### 4. Edit the docker-compose.yml file

 In "docker-compose.yml" file, replace <root-directory-path> with your local directory path name.